Unity 2D Character Controller

 }

-- Attach CharacterController2D script to "Player" Object (You'll notice it also added other components called Rigidbody2D and CapsuleCollider2D)
+• Attach the CharacterController2D script to the "Player" Object (You'll notice it also added other components called Rigidbody2D and CapsuleCollider2D)

-In the CharacterController2D script you have the option to assign the Main Camera variable, which could be any Camera that will follow the player:
+In the CharacterController2D script there's an option to assign the Main Camera variable which can be any Camera that'll follow the player:

 The 2D Character Controller is now ready!